nwheels-io/MetaPrograms/Docs/intentions-as-code.md

 ### Why

 We develop applications by translating our intentions (or requirements) into code.
 Often, a signle intention is projected into many pieces of code across multiple layers, tiers, and services.
-For instance, implementation of a requirement like "user's email must be unique" can include:
+For instance, implementation of a requirement like "during signup, a user must enter a unique email address" can include:

 - database script that adds a unique constraint
 - error reporting when inserting a new user into DB fails because of duplicate email